 Mexico has long been one of the most convenient and popular destinations for businesses looking to begin manufacturing.
 However, making the move to becoming a nearshore manufacturing partner is not without risk.
 At NovaLink, we believe that Manufacturing in Mexico is the smartest and most cost effective choice for outsourcing manufacturing – if you are aware of what nearshore manufacturing in Mexico really means.
-In this article we will explain the differences between expectations and reality in many scenarios of nearshore manufacturing.
+In this article we will explain the differences between expectations and reality in many scenarios of full service manufacturing.
 Here are few facts to consider compared to possible expectations that you might currently have:

 Expectation: I don’t have a prototype product, but my company can make one for me.